-Even though you have agreed to be the Designated Driver or have decided not to use alcohol or drugs, your peers may still pressure you to drink or smoke pot.
+Even though you have agreed to be the designated driver or have decided not to use alcohol or drugs, your peers may still pressure you to drink or smoke pot.
 In groups, ask students to write down the five ways to refuse or say "no".
-Bring the groups together to discuss answers.
+Bring the groups together for discussion.